-This study, led by Dimitri Christakis, MD, MPH, a pediatric researcher at Children’s Hospital and Regional Medical Center in Seattle, added inattention to the list of harmful consequences of excessive television viewing that also includes obesity and violent behavior.
+This study, led by Dimitri Christakis, MD, MPH, a pediatric researcher at Children’s Hospital and Regional Medical Center in Seattle, added inattention to the list of harmful consequences of excessive television viewing, which include obesity and violent behavior.

-At other times, media consumption comes with opportunity costs, foremost among them the silence of parents.
-While television is on, there’s less talking, and talk time is very important in language development.
-Three studies have tracked educational television use and language development, and they found a link between increased TV time and developmental delays.
+At other times, media consumption comes with opportunity costs, foremost among them the parents’ silence.
+While television is on, there’s less talking, and talk time is crucial in language development.
+Three studies have tracked educational television use and language development, and found a link between increased TV time and developmental delays.

 Among the key findings:

-- Higher ScreenQ scores were significantly associated with lower expressive language, the ability to rapidly name objects (processing speed), and emergent literacy skills.
+- Higher ScreenQ scores were significantly associated with lower expressive language, rapid naming ability, and emergent literacy skills.

-- Higher ScreenQ scores were associated with lower brain white matter integrity, which affects organization and myelination — the process of forming a myelin sheath around a nerve to allow nerve impulses to move more quickly — in tracts involving language executive function and other literacy skills.
+- A higher ScreenQ score was also associated with lower brain white matter integrity, which affects brain organization and myelination — a protective sheath around nerves that allows their impulses to move quickly.
+In particular, the harm was identified in tracts involving language executive function and other literacy skills.

-The following are guidelines to protect your children from the bad effects of TV, and perhaps use TV for their benefit instead …
+The following are guidelines to protect your children from the harmful effects of TV, and perhaps use the TV for their benefit instead.

 1.)
 Limit the amount of time your children spend watching

 The American Academy of Pediatrics (AAP) recommends the following: